crate/crate-docs/docs/conventions/docs/style.rst

     CrateDB provides flexibility, scalability and ease-of-use.

-Lists should always include the word "and" after the seral comma, even in headings.
+Lists should always include the word "and" after the serial comma, even in headings.

 Correct: